-Demand has continued to grow for a tool that helps communicators engage a more mobile, more empowered, more modern audience.
+Over 2020, demand has continued to grow for a tool that helps communicators engage a more mobile, more empowered, more modern audience.
 It’s becoming increasingly likely that this tool is the webinar, and here’s why:

 Webinars can reach any individual with an internet connection.
 This means phones, tablets, computers, Canberra, Canada or Cambodia; there are virtually no limits to who you can reach and engage.
 You can also record or pre-record webinar sessions, so that they become available to anyone who can’t make it to the live session.

 Unlike a conventional presentation where a speaker addresses a room full of people and may then encourage questions during intervals, webinars give audience members the opportunity to ask written questions continuously throughout the presentation.
 This means questions can be submitted as soon they arise, and hosts are given the opportunity to decide how and when to answer them.
 Questions can also be asked anonymously by your webinar audience, encouraging participation and giving all participants a safe opportunity to share their voice.

 In relation to the above point, you may be considering the risks and challenges that come with giving your audience the power to freely share their opinions and questions during a live presentation, and you would be right to do so.
 For this very reason, webinars have secure systems in place to help with the moderation and vetting of audience enquiries.
 Webinars can easily be set up so that only enquiries approved by the host are published for the rest of the audience to see.
 Hosts can also remove questions that they deem to be inappropriate/irrelevant, or can disable the audience Q&A capability entirely.